Last Updated: 02/10/20 | February 10th, 2020

 I didn’t find that Romania offered amazing ways to save.
 There wasn’t really any single thing that I found and was like, “Wow!
 This is going to be great!
 My budget is saved!”
 Outside the normal Couchsurf/cook/eat local tips that I mention above.
 However, there are a few things you can do to save a couple of bucks:

 1. Use rideshares – One helpful app you’ll want to check out is BlaBlaCar.
-It’s a ride-sharing app that is quite popular in Romania and a great way to get around the country.
-It’s not necessarily cheaper than buses or trains but it is usually faster.
-Plus, it’s a much more unique experience so I’d recommend trying it if you’re traveling around the country.
+It’s a ride-sharing app that is quite popular in Romania (and all over Europe).
+It’s not necessarily cheaper than buses or trains but it is usually faster and is a more unique experience.
 You can also use it to visit neighboring countries as well.

 2. Hitchhike – Hitchhiking is quite common (and relatively safe) in Romania.
 If you’re an intrepid backpacker and don’t mind thumbing it, definitely give it a try!
-(Just be sure to use common sense, take precautions, and trust your gut!)
+(Just be sure to use common sense, take precautions, and trust your gut!).
+For tips and advice, check out Hitchwiki.

 3. Shop at discount grocery stores – If you’re going to cook (or are just grabbing a snack), you can save money by shopping at discount supermarkets.
 These include Profi, Lidl, and Penny Market.

 4. Stay at Balkan Backpacker Hostels – Balkan Backpackers have hostels all around Romania and the Balkans that are a part of the same hostel network.
-If you book directly with these and tell them you’re aware of the network you’ll get 10% off your stay.
+If you book directly with these and download their app you’ll get 10% off your stay.

 The Cost of Ukraine